-- The size of the installed raw water pumps from Home Farm Dam should be reviewed. - The configuration and levels of the sump and in-take to the raw water pumps from Home Farm Dam should be reviewed. - Undertake a pre-feasibility and detailed feasibility study to determine options of future water resources to serve the town of Ixopo. - Implement the uMzimkhulu Bulk Water Supply Scheme as a means of attaining universal access throughout the region (Section 8.5.2 a) - Implement the Greater Bulwer Donnybrook Regional Bulk Water Supply Scheme as a means to attaining universal access throughout the region (Section 8.5.2 b)
+- The size of the installed raw water pumps from Home Farm Dam and the pipeline to the WTP should be reviewed. - The configuration and levels of the sump and in-take to the raw water pumps from Home Farm Dam should be reviewed. - Undertake a pre-feasibility and detailed feasibility study to determine options of future water resources to serve the town of Ixopo. - Implement the uMzimkhulu Bulk Water Supply Scheme as a means of attaining universal access throughout the region (Section 8.5.2 a) - Implement the Greater Bulwer Donnybrook Regional Bulk Water Supply Scheme as a means to attaining universal access throughout the region (Section 8.5.2 b)